 Q. Why are transponders necessary?

-Primary radar is more basic, effective only at seeing the radar reflection of objects.
-It paints targets, displaying them with a blip on a screen.
-The bigger the object, the bigger the reflection.
-Transponders enhance the reflected signal and provide the additional information for air traffic control.
+Primary radar is somewhat effective at seeing objects – it paints targets – and at displaying them with a blip on a screen.
+The bigger the object, the better.
+Transponders enhance the signal and provide additional information for air traffic control through secondary radar.